 But it’s the lifts that catch the eye.
 They have been passed down, the result of generations of pure fun.
 The lifts come from the first generation of tandem surfers like Pete Peterson, a consummate waterman and pioneer tandem surfer.
-Pete won the first World Championship of tandem surfing in in 1966 in San Diego.
+Pete with Barrie won the first World Championship of tandem surfing in in 1966 in San Diego.
 He brought many of today’s lifts to the sport, sharing them freely with everyone, competitors included.
 He started the tradition of tandem teams sharing the many techniques freely with each other.

 When I was 15 years old, I bought my first tandem board from Hobie.
 It was his personal board.
 A few weeks later I was at San Onofre with a girl-friend and watched Pete and his partner, Patty Carry tandem surfing.
 When they came in, we introduced ourselves and said that we wanted to learn some tandem lifts.
 Pete and Patty toweled off and there on the sand beside the famous San Onofre grass shack they showed us some classic tandem lifts.
-Now, thirty-five years later we are teaching those same lifts on that same patch of sand.
+Now, thirty two years later in 1996 we are teaching those same lifts on that same patch of sand.
 Of course, over the years, we have invented many new lifts.

 Pete was one of the first Ca. surfers to travel to Hawaii to go surfing.
 In 1932 Pete and Lorrin Harrison went to the Army surplus store in LA. and bought sailor suits.
 Next, they went down to the Navy dock in San Pedro dressed as sailors and marched onto a ship headed for Hawaii.
 They took births, worked as deckhands the whole way over and were never discovered.
 When they reached Hawaii, they left on shore leave with the other sailors and got free transit to Hawaii.
 While they were surfing at Waikiki, they saw tandem surfing for the first time.
 The Waikiki beach boys would take the tourist women out for rides on their boards.
 To give them a more exciting ride and to show off for those watching on the beach, they would pick the gals up into a shoulder sit.
 Pete and Lorrin brought tandem surfing back to Ca. There are photos of Pete tandem surfing at Malibu in 1934.
 His competitive surfing career re blossomed in the 60’s, as he became one of the top tandem surfers.